mountwebs/obsidian-vim-utility/README.md

 ## Obsidian Vim Utility Plugin

 A simple plugin to mame it easier to use [Obsidian.md](https://obsidian.md/) together with Vim.
 I made it because I wanted to use Obsidian together with vim, [taskwarrior](https://taskwarrior.org/) and [taskwiki](https://github.com/tools-life/taskwiki).
-Made for mac.
+It was made for Mac.

 It adds two commands to Obsidian.